 You know when you’re out of physical energy, but what about mental energy?
-These symptoms might not be so obvious and re-energizing might not be as simple as a good night’s sleep.
+These mental exhaustion symptoms might not be so obvious and re-energizing might not be as simple as a good night’s sleep.

 Interesting fact: Albert Einstein had multiple sets of the same clothes so he wouldn’t have to use any mental resources making a decision about what to wear.
 There are reports that he refused to memorize his phone number for the same reason.
 Perhaps he was on to something.

 You’re losing your patience.
-It’s normal to be a little inpatient from time to time, but if you find your patience is wearing thin and you’re being short with your family or colleagues, than you might be mentally exhausted.
+It’s normal to be a little impatient from time to time, but if you find your patience is wearing thin and you’re being short with your family or colleagues, this is a symptom of being mentally exhausted.

-You’ having anxiety or panic attacks.
+You’re having anxiety or panic attacks.
 This is a warning sign that you’re mental health needs attention ASAP.
 If you’re feeling a heavy chest or like you can’t take a deep breath and you can’t seem to relax, it’s time for a mental rest.